 ACTIVITY: Focusing Questions

 The first draft research questions below are not focused enough.
 Read them and identify at least one area of vagueness in each.
 Check your vagueness with what we identified.
 It’s great if you found more than we did because that can lead to research questions of greater specificity.
-See the bottom of the page for the answers.
+See the bottom of the page for our answers.

 First Drafts of Research Questions: